 MEGAPROJECTS: A PROCESS PERSPECTIVE

 Extended title: “The dynamics of organizing megaprojects” (Funded by Handelsbankens forskningsstiftelser)

-Collaborators: Siavash Alimadadi (Department of Business Studies, Uppsala University), Andrew Davies (The Bartlett School of Construction and Project Management, University College London)
+Collaborators: Siavash Alimadadi (Department of Business Studies, Uppsala University), Andrew Davies (Science Policy Research Unit, University of Sussex)

 Summary: Aims to study processes and tensions in the planning of megaprojects.